oslabs-beta/Spearmint/README.md

 1. Screen reader for Accessibilty can turn on and off but does not read.
 2. Text to speech not functioning properly under Accessibility
 3. Some elements of draggable remaining in Redux test case components
+4.  drop down matchers in react are behind the button

 <br>